haacked/haacked.com/_posts/2014-02-24-reviewing-merge-commits.markdown

 Often, we treat the work to resolve a merge conflict as trivial.
 But in reality, with a major merge conflict, it may take a significant amonut of work to resolve it.
 And any time there is significant work, others should probably review that code in a pull request (PR for short).
 After all, a bad merge conflict resolution could introduce or reintroduce subtle bugs that were presumed to be fixed already.

 As a great example, take a look at the [recent Apple Goto Fail bug](http://www.wired.com/threatlevel/2014/02/gotofail/).
-I'm not suggesting this was the result of a bad merge conflict resolution, but you could easily see how it could be and thus bypass careful code review.
+I'm not suggesting this was the result of a bad merge conflict resolution, but you could easily see how a bad merge conflict might produce such a bug and bypass careful code review.

 ```
 if ((err = SSLHashSHA1.update(&hashCtx, &serverRandom)) != 0)